 1950 Ad in London Majors ball program

-The Windsor Star Wed, Jul 31, 1940 Page 16
+The Windsor Star Wed, Jul 31, 1940 -Page 16

 Wedding Rites At Ingersoll

 Marjorie Bailey Becomes Bride of James Ruckle in Ceremony

-INGERSOLL, July 31.-Trinity United Church here was the scene of an exceptionally attractive and interesting midsummer wedding yesterday afternoon when Marjorie Mae Bailey, R.N., only daughter of Mr. and Mrs. O. C. Bailey, Ingersoll, became the bride of James Gordon Ruckle, son of Mrs. Mina Ruckle and the late Matthew Ruckle, Thamesville.
+INGERSOLL, July 31.-Trinity United Church here was the scene of an exceptionally attractive and interesting midsummer wedding yesterday afternoon when Marjone Mae Bailey, R.N., only daughter of Mr and Mrs. O. C. Bailey, Ingersoll, became the bride of James Gordon Ruckle, son of Mrs. Mina Ruckle and the late Matthew Ruckle, Thamesville.
 The pastor, Rev. Charles D. Daniel officiated.

-Glen TAYLOR Daughters: Nancy Jane B 13 Jul 1941 London Spouse: Glen Taylor B 1940 D 18 Apr 2022 Strathroy Glen Taylor worked for as an accountant for 33 years at 3M London.
-GailB UnknownSpouse: Barry IrwinB unknownRuthB unknownSpouse: Robert YoungB unknown Kathy B 24 Jul 1949 London Spouse: Harry Taylor B unknown Grandchildren of John Elliott Sr. and Mary Elliott Children of John Elliott Jr. and Alice Richardson Eleventh Child: Richard Seldon B 1868 N Oxford D 02 Dec 1929 N Oxford pneumonia M 20 Dec 1894 Spouse: Elsie Mabel Smith B 04 Oct 1873 Dereham D 31 Dec 1923 N Oxford M 24 Feb 1926 Ingersoll Spouse: Fanny Williamson Oliver B 06 Jan 1869 Cartmel Lancaster, England D 08 May 1961 Ingersoll ELLIOTT-SMITH.
+Glen TAYLOR

+Ruckle Daughters: Nancy Jane B 13 Jul 1941 London

+Spouse: Glen Taylor B 1940 D 18 Apr 2022

+Strathroy

+Glen Taylor worked for as an accountant for 33 years at 3M London.

+Gail B Unknown

+Gaile was a teacher.

+Spouse: Barry Irwin B unknown Ruth B unknown

+Spouse: Robert Young B unknown

+Kathy B 24 Jul 1949 London

+Spouse: Glen Taylor B unknown

+Grandchildren of John Elliott Sr. and Mary Elliott Children of John Elliott Jr. and Alice Richardson

+Eleventh Child: Richard Seldon B 1868 N Oxford

+D 02 Dec 1929 N Oxford pneumonia

+M 20 Dec 1894

+Spouse: Elsie Mabel Smith B 04 Oct 1873 Dereham

+D 31 Dec 1923 N Oxford M 24 Feb 1926 Ingersoll

+Spouse: Fanny Williamson Oliver B 06 Jan 1869 Cartmel Lancaster, England

+D 08 May 1961 Ingersoll

+ELLIOTT -SMITH.

 At Hillsdale Home, Dereham, the residence of Mr. and Mrs. Andes Smith, on Thursday evening, Dec.
 20th, there assembled guests numbering about 70 to witness the marriage of their youngest daughter, Elsie, to Mr. Richard Elliott, of Ingersoll.
 The bride was supported by Miss Alice Richardson, of Toronto, cousin of the groom while he was assisted by Mr. John Harris, of Aylmer, cousin of the bride.
 The ceremony was performed by Rev. Dr. Williamson of Ingersoll.
 After partaking of an excellent repast the guests enjoyed themselves until a late hour when the happy couple left amid a shower of rice for Ingersoll, where they took the train for Toronto.
-The guests were from Saginaw, Toronto, London, In-gersoll and Norwich.
-The wedding presents were numerous and costly.-Norwich Gazette.
+The guests were from Saginaw, Toronto, London, Ingersoll and Norwich.
+The wedding presents were numerous and costly. - Norwich Gazette.
 Richard was born at the N Oxford farm of his father.
 He married Elsie Smith, daughter of William Andes Smith and Matilda Moyer of Dereham.
-Richard and Elsie lived on his father's farm and was a farm labourer RED CROSS MEETING.
+Richard and Elsie lived on his father's farm and was a farm labourer.
+When his father John Jr. died in 1893, he willed the farm to Richard.
+Richard immediately took an interest in local affairs and was on the township council for a number of years in the early 1910s.
+He eventually became township reeve from 1916 to 1917.
+RED CROSS MEETING.